tomickigrzegorz/react-circular-progress-bar/README.md

 </h1>

 <p align="center">
 React library to help developers to draw animated, cross-browser, highly customizable progress circles using SVG.
+IntersectionObserver support, the animation starts when the individual chart appears in the view.
 </p>

 <p align="center">